SurvivorK/opencode-quota/README.md

 ## Manual setup

 Use the installer when possible.
-If you prefer manual setup, add the plugin to the OpenCode config files you use.
+For manual setup, use the same OpenCode config location you would pick in the installer:

+- **Project install:** files live in your repo/worktree.
+- **Global install:** files live in your OpenCode config directory, usually `~/.config/opencode`.
+- If you set `OPENCODE_CONFIG_DIR`, use that directory instead.

+### 1. Add the server plugin (required)

-### Server plugin: slash commands, providers, and toasts (mandatory)
+This enables providers, slash commands, terminal checks, and popup toasts.
 Add this to `opencode.json` or `opencode.jsonc`:

 ```jsonc
 {